 The History of Saint Patrick's Day (page 2)

-- St. Patrick's Day Haiku
+- Shamrock Math!
+10 St. Patrick's Day Worksheets

 With Saint Patrick’s Day right around the corner, it’s time to check out some of the fascinating lore and tradition that surrounds this holiday celebrated on March 17th every year.
 Not only is Saint Patrick’s Day the national holiday of Ireland, but it is also widely celebrated in the U.S., Canada, Great Britain, Australia, and New Zealand.
 Yet many people don’t know the truth about Saint Patrick, including the fact that he wasn’t even born in Ireland!